Principality of Wales: Castles, towns and colonisation

-Plantagenet and Tudor Princes
+Plantagenet and Tudor princes

 From 1301, the Plantagenet (and later, Tudor) English kings gave their heir apparent, if he was the king's son or grandson, the lands and title of "Prince of Wales".
 The one exception was Edward II's son, Edward of Windsor, who later became Edward III.
 Upon the heir's accession to the throne, the lands and title merged in the Crown.

 The first "English" Prince of Wales was Edward I's son, Edward of Caernarfon.
-A late 16th-century story claimed that Edward I gave him the title following his declaration to the Welsh that there would be a Prince of Wales "that was borne in Wales and could speake never a word of English": Edward was born at Caernarfon Castle and, in common with rest of the English ruling elite, spoke French.
+A late 16th-century story claimed that Edward I gave him the title following his declaration to the Welsh that there would be a Prince of Wales "that was borne in Wales and could speake never a word of English": Edward was born at Caernarfon Castle and, in common with the rest of the English ruling elite, spoke French.
 However, there seems to be no basis for the story.
 On 7 February 1301, the king granted to Edward all the lands under royal control in Wales, mainly the territory of the former Principality.
 Although the documents granting the land made no reference to the title "Prince of Wales", it seems likely that Edward was invested with it at the same time, since, within a month of the grant, he was referred to as the "Prince of Wales" in official documents.

 The following received the title while the Principality was in existence: